-- i.
-Except in pro se cases, the moving party shall provide all other parties with an electronic copy of the moving party's Statement of Material Facts pursuant to Local Civil Rule 56.1.
-Opposing parties must reproduce each entry in the moving party's Rule 56.1 Statement, and set out the opposing party's response directly beneath it. - ii.
+- of Material Facts.
+In any case where all parties are represented by counsel, the counterstatement required by Local Civil Rule 56.1 must include each entry in the moving party's statement and set out the opposing party's response directly beneath it. - ii.
 The moving party's Statement of Material Facts pursuant to Local Civil Rule 56.1 may not exceed 25 double-spaced pages without prior permission of the Court. - iii.
 Each citation to evidence required by Local Civil Rule 56.1(d) must identify, when applicable, specific portions of the record, including page, line, and paragraph numbers. - iv.
 The parties' memoranda of law shall include citations to the underlying exhibits supporting their propositions. - v.
 With respect to any deposition transcript that is supplied, whether in whole or in part, in connection with a summary judgment motion, the index to the deposition should be included if it is available. - vi.
 Except in pro se cases, the parties should provide the Court with an electronic, text-searchable courtesy copy of any hearing or deposition transcript, or portion thereof, on which the parties rely, if such a copy is available, unless doing so would be unduly burdensome.
-Parties should provide these materials on a CD or DVD (not on a memory stick and not by email). - F. Oral Argument on Motions.
+Parties should provide these materials on a CD or DVD (not on a memory stick and not by email). - vii.
+In pro se cases, counsel are reminded of their obligations set forth in Local Civil Rule 56.2. - F. Special Rules for Motions to Withdraw as Attorney.
+In addition to the requirements of Local Civil Rule 1.4, when a motion to withdraw as attorney of record would, if granted, leave the party unrepresented, counsel must indicate whether the party consents to the motion to withdraw. - G. Oral Argument on Motions.
 The Court does not ordinarily hear oral argument on motions; however, the parties may request oral argument by letter at the time their moving, opposing, or reply papers are filed.
-The Court will determine whether oral argument will be heard and, if so, will advise counsel of the date and time.

-3. Electronic Filing Under Seal in Civil and Miscellaneous Cases

-A. Sealing/Redactions Not Requiring Court Approval.
+The Court will determine whether oral argument will be heard and, if so, will advise counsel of the date and time. - 3.
+Electronic Filing Under Seal in Civil and Miscellaneous Cases - A. Sealing/Redactions Not Requiring Court Approval.
 Fed.
 R. Civ.
 P. 5.2 describes sensitive information that must be redacted from public court filings without seeking prior permission from the Court.
 Such sensitive information includes: Social Security numbers; names of minor children; dates of birth; and financial account numbers.